fbpx

 You can argue with me till you’re blue in the face, but it’s true.

-The problem up until this point is probably that you have no idea how a mode or a major scale can help you create a better rock solo.
 This is understandable because many articles that go on about scales don’t place them in the context of the genre, or even give you a chord progression to try and use it over.

 So having a fundamental understanding of how chords work helps you better interpret guitar tabs and later improvise riffs and solos (if that’s your goal).

-You following me so far?
 If so, let’s get down to the nitty gritty.

 The Biggest Mistake: Not Applying It To The Right Chord!
 Here’s How To Do That In The Simplest Way Possible…….